ternaus/retinaface/README.md

   },
 ```

-You can convert the defaule labels of the WiderFaces to the json of the propper format with this [script](https://github.com/ternaus/iglovikov_helper_functions/blob/master/iglovikov_helper_functions/data_processing/wider_face/prepare_data.py).
+You can convert the default labels of the WiderFaces to the json of the propper format with this [script](https://github.com/ternaus/iglovikov_helper_functions/blob/master/iglovikov_helper_functions/data_processing/wider_face/prepare_data.py).

 ## Training